fsantosvix/databricks-nba-mvp-analysis-data-pipeline/README.md

 For each of the five research questions, the data was transformed, structured and analysed in a way that produced clear and defensible conclusions.
 This required identifying the relevant attributes, constructing analytical tables that represented the problem accurately and validating that the results were consistent with expectations from historical NBA trends.

-The analyses relied on logic derived from the cleaned gold layer tables, ensuring that the answers were based on reliable data.
+The analyses relied on logic derived from the cleaned gold layer tables, ensuring that the answers were based on reliable data, not assumptions.
 The conclusions reflect meaningful insights into MVP level performance, positional trends, franchise dominance, the overlap between individual and team success and the identification of high performing players who did not win the MVP award.

 Overall, the analytical objectives as defined in the project scope were achieved.